eclipse-californium/californium/cf-utils/cf-cli/README.md

 This module supports coap (plain UDP) and coaps (over DTLS).

-For TCP support, a second module "cf-cli-netty-tcp" is provided.
-If TCP is required, use it by copying the built library of that "cf-cli-netty-tcp" into the folder of the client's jar, either manually or by maven plugin in the client's pom:
+For TCP support, a second module "cf-cli-tcp-netty" is provided.
+If TCP is required, use it by copying the built library of that "cf-cli-tcp-netty" into the folder of the client's jar, either manually or by maven plugin in the client's pom:

 ```xml
 	<plugin>